vvolkl/albers-core/README.md

     source init.sh

-Before compiling or using on mac os:
-- install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
-- set up your environment:
+Before compiling or using on mac os, install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
+Then, set up your environment:

     source init_macos.sh

 Compile:

     mkdir build
     cd build